 At New England Remediation Services, we provide certified mold inspection services, and as such we are Certified Mold Inspectors (CMI) and Certified Residential Mold Inspectors (CRMI).
 We are trained in the identification and removal of mold for residential and commercial properties in New Hampshire, Massachusetts and Vermont.

 Accurate mold testing and inspection is a critical step in the process of eliminating a mold problem.
-Identifying the source and severity of a mold infestation in a home or business requires a multi-pronged strategy, specialized equipment, and a knowledge of construction in order to successfully eliminate a mold problem.
-We have been solving mold problems for Realtors, homeowners, and commercial business owners successfully for years.
+Identifying the source and severity of a mold infestation in a home or business requires a multi-pronged strategy, specialized equipment, and a working knowledge of construction in order to successfully eliminate a mold problem.
+We have been solving mold problems for realtors, homeowners, and commercial business owners successfully for years.

 If you choose to hire your own mold inspector, we are happy to work with other mold inspection services to perform the remediation and/or restoration services for you.

 Free Estimate.
 If you have mold visible on your walls, ceilings, or floors, we will assess the damage and provide you with a written proposal to remediate the mold.
 Part of this visual inspection will be checking for water intrusion points that may be causing the mold problem.